babashka/fs/API.md

   - `(create-temp-file)`: creates temp file with random prefix and suffix.

-  - `(create-temp-dir {:keys [:prefix :suffix :path :posix-file-permissions]})`: create temp file in path with prefix.
+  - `(create-temp-dir {:keys [:dir :prefix :suffix :posix-file-permissions]})`: create temp file in dir with prefix.
 If prefix and suffix are not provided, random ones are generated.
   File permissions can be specified with an `:posix-file-permissions` option.
   String format for posix file permissions is described in the [`str->posix`](#babashka.fs/str->posix) docstring.